thomasbachem/compass-svg-templates/README.md

 Compass SVG Templates
 ===========================================================================================

-Use variables in SVG files to modify CSS images on-the-fly
+Use variables in SVGs to modify images on-the-fly
 -------------------------------------------------------------------------------------------

 This [Compass](http://compass-style.org) extension can read SVG files, replace variables